Esri UC25

 Case Study:

-I developed a clean, bold, display using vibrant colors and modern typography to stand out in a dynamic conference environment.
-The cube’s design effectively communicated compelx technological themes in an accessible way, drawing thougsands of visitors and elevating Qatar’s presence on the global GIS Stage.
+The display highlighted Qatar’s cutting-edge GIS initiatives, including smart city development, AI integration, digital twin technology, and 3D modeling.
+I developed a clean, bold visual system using vibrant color and modern typography to stand out within the fast-paced conference environment.
+The final cube design translated complex technological concepts into an accessible visual experience, attracting thousands of visitors and elevating Qatar’s presence on the global GIS stage.

 Agency Kiosks